 "I knew I needed to start my own salon when I realized I knew too much," Martin adds.
 "I couldn't work for another boss unless that boss was my client."

 There is no actual "Linus" at this salon though, and was simply named after the Peanuts character.
 Martin shrugs.
-"I just like Peanuts."
+"I love the Peanuts gang."

 Pricing is gender neutral and depends on the type of hair.
-A base cut is $30, highlights start at $55, and colour starts at $40.
+Please contact the salon for current rates.

 Photos by Dennis Marciniak